 The acronym “WASH” stands for water, sanitation, and hygiene.
 These basic necessities of life are not available to many people in developing countries all around the world.
-In fact, more than 760 million people (1 in 9) do not have access to clean, safe drinking water and 2.5 billion people (2 in 5) do not have access to adequate sanitation (like a bathroom).
+In fact, more than 760 million people do not have access to clean, safe drinking water and 2.5 billion people do not have access to adequate sanitation (like a basic toilet).

 Access to WASH is a basic human right, and lack of access is not only an injustice but is detrimental to economic productivity, childhood survival, public health, education, environmental conservation, climate resilience, and much more.

 The United States Congress passed the Senator Paul Simon Water for the Poor Act in 2005, which established WASH as a priority in U.S. foreign and development policy and instructs the State Department and USAID in their work on WASH.

 On August 1, Congressman Judge Ted Poe and Congressman Earl Blumenauer reintroduced the Senator Paul Simon Water for the World Act.
 The bill will improve the well-being, education, economic opportunity, safety and dignity of 2.5 million people in the world who live without a basic latrine every day.
 By improving USAID’s focus on the poorest of the poor and the countries and communities suffering most from water-related diseases, like undernutrition and pneumonia, Water for the World will save many lives.
 Most importantly, it will use current funding for water, sanitation and hygiene better.